 Electronic cigarettes look very much like conventional ones and can also contain nicotine in the same quantity as conventional cigarettes.
-The amount of nicotine released can be determined by the user – some will choose high levels whilst others will chose nothing at all.
-Some, e-cigarettes however, do not resemble conventional cigarettes at all - the choice will depend on each individual.
+The amount of nicotine released can be determined by the user – some will choose high levels whilst others will choose nothing at all.
+Some e-cigarettes, however, do not resemble conventional cigarettes at all - the choice will depend on each individual.

 As well as potential health benefits, e-cigarettes are substantially cheaper than conventional cigarettes.